stevenaeola/gitpitch/prog/assessment_2_progblack_2021/README.md

 ## Term 2 Programming Exercise Outline

-- Submission of code and video by 14:00 23 April 2021
+- Submission of learning log  by 14:00 23 April 2021
 - Return by 21 May 2021
 - Contributes 50% of module marks